aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get-of-section/_index.md

 ﻿---
-title: "Get a Header/Footer of a Section"
+title: "Get a Header/Footer of a Section online"
-second_title: " online"
 articleTitle: "Get a Header/Footer of a Section"
 linktitle: "Get a Header/Footer of a Section"
 type: docs